 Eligibility requirements include, but are not limited to, service members who meet all Post-9/11 GI Bill eligibility requirements, have completed six years of service, can commit to serving an additional four more years and have registered their dependents in the Defense Enrollment Eligibility Reporting System.

 Airmen receiving a less-than-honorable discharge, even if previously eligible and/or approved for TEB, will lose the transferred benefit and become ineligible for future use of the Post-9/11 GI Bill.

 The Department of Defense decides whether you can transfer benefits to your family.
 On July 12, 2018, DOD published a news release about its updated policy on the transfer of Post-9/11 GI Bill educational benefits to eligible family members.

-Effective immediately, all Airmen must be eligible to complete the required four-year service commitment from the date of their election to transfer benefits.
-If you’re unable to commit to another four years for any reason, you will be unable to request a transfer of benefits.
+The policy change said that effective immediately, all Airmen must be eligible to complete the required four-year service commitment from the date of their election to transfer benefits.
+If you were unable to commit to another four years for any reason, you would be unable to request a transfer of benefits.

 These changes are consistent with DOD’s focus on retention as the armed forces grow and preserve the distinction of transferability as a retention incentive rather than an entitlement.

 The provision that requires a service member to have at least six years of service to apply to transfer benefits remains unchanged in the policy.